 Journal of Stem Cell Biology and Transplantation welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence.
 Papers will be published approximately 7 days after acceptance.

-Authors can Submit manuscript at http://www.editorialmanager.com/imedpub/default.aspx or as an E-mail attachment to our Editorial office at [email protected]
+Authors can Submit manuscript at https://www.imedpub.com/submissions/stem-cell-biology-transplantation.html or as an E-mail attachment to our Editorial office at& [email protected]

 Manuscripts number will be provided to the corresponding author within 72 hours for the respective manuscript submitted.

 Journal of Stem Cell Biology and Transplantation publishes original research articles of outstanding medical importance.
 We will consider manuscripts of any length; we encourage the submission of both substantial full-length bodies of work and shorter manuscripts that report novel findings that might be based on a more limited range of experiments.